data-gymnasia/courses/content/data-science-utilities/content.md

 The very first slash is the **root** directory, and all of the files and directories on the machine are nested in this directory.

-You can view the contents of the current directory with `{sh} ls`, and you can change directory using the `{sh} cd` command.
-If the initial slash is omitted, directory names are interpreted *relative* to the current directory.
+You can view the contents of directory with `{sh} ls`, and you can change directory using the `{sh} cd` command.
+If the initial slash is omitted in a directory name, the name is interpreted *relative* to the current directory.
 For example, you can navigate to `{sh} /Users/jovyan` from the `{sh} /Users` directory by running `{sh} cd jovyan`.
 Note that arguments are supplied to Unix commands by separating them with spaces following the name of the command.
 You can also navigate to containing folders using `{sh} ..`.
 For example, `{sh} cd ../../` navigates to the grandparent directory of the current directory.

 ---
 > id: step-mkdir